 The Islamic art collection features ceramics and metalwork from the central Islamic lands, a large collection of medieval Egyptian fabrics decorated with religious inscriptions, lusterware from Iran, Egypt, Syria and Spain, silks from early modern Iran, and carpets from Western China, among other items.
 Unusual highlights include: a 13th century enameled glass bottle from Egypt made for a Yemeni Sultan, and an elaborate 15th century Quran inscribed on coloured Chinese paper.

 The DIAs collection of Asian art largely features material from China, Korea, Japan and Southeast Asia, dating from 2500 BCE to the present.
-Many of Asia's philosophies and traditions, such as Hinduism, Buddhism, Confucianism, Daoism etc., are represented in a variety of artworks including: jades, ritual bronzes, funerary and functional ceramics, painting on scrolls and screens, lacquerware, furniture, textiles, and religious sculpture.
+Many of Asia's philosophies and traditions, such as Hinduism, Buddhism, Confucianism, Daoism etc., are represented in a variety of artworks including: jade carving, ritual bronzes, funerary and functional ceramics, painting on scrolls and screens, Chinese lacquerware, furniture, textiles, and religious sculpture.

 Southeast Asian Art

 The Detroit Institute of Arts' collection of European art is one of the largest and most important in America.
 It features a diverse range of fine art painting, and sculpture from across Europe, exemplifying almost all historical periods and artistic movements from Classical Antiquity up to the 20th century.